ubinfie/ubinfie.github.io/_posts/2024-08-16-adding-to-bioconda-quickguide.md

 2. Make a `meta.yaml` file within the created directory, with one of two methods:

-   1. If the tool is a Python package on pypi or a R package on CRAN, we can use `grayskull` to generate this for us.
+   1. If the tool is a Python package on pypi or a R package on CRAN, we can use `greyskull` to generate this for us.

       ```bash
       cd recipes/